mcminickpt/mcmini/docs/design/mcmini-architecture.md

 ### The Model

 At the heart of McMini lies the _Model_, an abstraction layer that facilitates the interaction between a live computational process and its analytical representation as perceived by the verifier.
-The `mcmini::model::program` serves as a pivotal element in this architecture, encapsulating:
+The `model::program` serves as a pivotal element in this architecture, encapsulating:

 - **Trace Sequence (`S`)**: A chronological record of transitions, known as a _trace_, which catalogs the events that have transpired within the process.
 These transitions are linearizations of the actions the program has executed, detailed enough to reconstruct the program's path to its current state.